Data Analyst’s Guide to Doing an MBA

 That is a meaningful upgrade if your career goal is to move into strategy, consulting, product leadership, or a C-suite function.
 It is less meaningful if you want to stay on the technical track, where a specialised master’s degree or industry experience tends to matter more.

 This guide will help you think through the decision, understand what the MBA curriculum actually adds to a data analyst’s toolkit, and figure out where you are most likely to land post-MBA.
+If you are also considering a Masters in Business Analytics as an alternative, the next section addresses that comparison directly.

 What Data Analysts Actually Do Across Industries

-The title “data analyst” covers very different work depending on the sector.
+The title “data analyst” covers very different work depending on sector.
 Two profiles illustrate how the role functions differently, even when the underlying skills are similar.

 Profile 1: Equity Research Analyst (Financial Services)